 Internship candidates must be matriculated in a college or university and should have academic coursework in city or regional planning, urban studies, geography, geospatial analysis, preservation, social sciences, public administration, architecture, urban design, landscape architecture, or other planning-related field.
 Most important, candidates should have a passion for the physical-development challenges and opportunities our nation’s fifth-largest city faces.

 Work hours are flexible, but interns should commit to eight to 12 hours per week during the academic year (September to May) and 20 to 35 per week during the summer (June to August).

 Internship applications are accepted during three two-month periods: June to July for the fall; October to November for the spring; and February to March for the summer.
 Hiring decisions are rolling during these periods, but finalized by the 15th of the month after applications are due (August 15th for the fall; December 15th for the spring, and April 15th for the summer).

 Please be aware that before an internship can begin, the PCPC and your college or university must finalize a legally binding Affiliation Agreement.
 This process can take several months.
 Please contact Farah Blackwell

 at the PCPC for more information about this, particularly regarding the timing of your application.
 Candidates should also contact their student employment/financial aid office to determine eligibility for the federal work-study program.

-Here are the internships available for fall 2014.
-Applications will be accepted through July 31st.
-Hiring decisions will be made by August 15th, at the latest.
+Here are the internships available for Spring 2015.
+Applications will be accepted through November 30th.
+Hiring decisions will be made by December 15th, at the latest.
 Follow this link to the application

 for these positions, and thanks for your interest!